MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-tool.md

 ms.prod: microsoft-edge
 keywords: microsoft edge, web development, f12 tools, devtools
 ---
-# Use the Inspect tool to detect accessibility issues by hovering over parts of the webpage
+# Use the Inspect tool to detect accessibility issues by hovering over the webpage

 <!-- there is also an Inspect tool subsection in article:
 Tutorials: Get started with viewing and changing the DOM: View DOM nodes: Inspect a node (https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/dom/index#inspect-a-node)